worthyag/SixLove/draftReport.md

 As mentioned earlier the `planner` app also allows user to add, edit, and delete tennis sessions, this is all facilitated through the interactive calendar that is located on the calendar page (**figures 16** to **20** display the calendar page).

+I wanted users to be able to interact with the calendar.
+My aim was to build a calendar that the allows users to do the following:

+- Click a specific day and be able to add, view, edit, and delete sessions.

+- Navigate to different months using a date picker or the arrows on the calendar.

+- View which days have tennis sessions and which don't based on just looking at the camera.

+I originally wanted to use the 'FullCalendar' javascript library to build the calendar, however I didn't want to deal with the licensing.
+I then decided to use the calendar python library, more specifically the HTMLCalendar.
+However, after reading the documentation, and researching other projects that had incorporated it, it did not feel right for this project.
+Though I know that I could have built upon it, the library felt too limited.
+In the end, I decided to build a calendar from scratch myself, in order to focus on the things needed for SixLove.
+Building a calendar from scratch will also allow me to make alterations with ease- especially since I know all the workings of it.

 Update the above text to highlight the following: